 Prior to the 1986 legislative amendments, the Judiciary and Legislature exercised some evidence of will and intent to protect individuals and religious communities from being persecuted.
 The law discouraged exploitation of religion or instigations of violence.
 In the post-Zia-ul-Haq era, however, the law protects Sunni Islam alone and provides a legal justification for religious prosecution and persecution.

 Examples: Asia Bibi – a Christian woman accused of blasphemy and sentenced to death in 2010.
-The first woman to be on death row in Pakistan, where she still remains, awaiting an appeal.
+The Supreme Court overturned her conviction in October 2018.
 And teenager Rimsha Masih, on whom evidence was planted by an imam.

 Religious discrimination is prevalent, apostasy and blasphemy are most severely penalised, and public-order laws prescribe floggings and fines for undefined honour, decency, reputation and morality transgressions.
 Blasphemy can be punished by six months’ imprisonment, flogging or a fine, or both.
 Abandoning Islam (apostasy) is illegal and carries the possibility of the death penalty.